DheerajKhajuria/pimatic-mysensors/README.md

 in the plugins section.

 ### Rules
-* for sending IR hex code to mysensors node use either "send Ir" or simply "Ir" command.
+* For sending IR hex code to mysensors node use either "send Ir" or simply "Ir" command in action text box. exp.
 Ir nodeid: "id" sensorid: "id" cmdcode: "0x342333"